 Marieke van Doorninck > Co-chair

-Marieke van Doorninck is a historian and works as a Policy Advisor Migration and Refugee Protection at Oxfam Novib.
+Marieke van Doorninck is a historian and works as the Coordinator of ASKV/Amsterdam Support Committee for refugees, providing legal and social aid to undocumented migrants.
 She has been active as chair of the board for several organisations working for sex workers rights.
 In 2005, as the coordinator of the ICSRE (International Committee on the Rights of Sex Workers in Europe), Marieke organised the European Conference on Sex Work, Human Rights, Labour and Migration in the European Parliament in Brussels.

 Marieke is Dutch and lives in Amsterdam, The Netherlands.